Wintersville, Ohio

 Wintersville is a village in central Jefferson County, Ohio, United States.
 The population was 3,609 as of the 2020 census.
 It is part of the Weirton–Steubenville metropolitan area.
 The village is suburban and is governed by a mayor and council elected by non-partisan ballot.

 History

 The first settlement at Wintersville was made in 1831.
 The village was named for its founder, John Winters.
 A post office was established at Wintersville in 1831, and remained in operation until 1901.

 Confederate general John Hunt Morgan traveled through Wintersville during the 1863 Morgan's Raid on his way to defeat at the Battle of Salineville in the American Civil War.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.12 sqmi, all land.

-In addition to a direct highway system, Wintersville is strategically located 30 miles from the Greater Pittsburgh International Airport, 20 miles from the Wheeling-Ohio County Airport, and abuts the Jefferson County Airport on its south corporate line.
+In addition to a direct highway system, Wintersville is strategically located 30 miles from the Pittsburgh International Airport, 20 miles from the Wheeling-Ohio County Airport, and abuts the Jefferson County Airport on its south corporate line.
 River and rail transportation are available along the Ohio River.